psanan/swiss-german-english/README.txt

 mit eu(n)e Hünd : with your (pl.) dogs mit ihr(n)e Hünd : with their (pl.) dogs

-wone : to live (inhabit)
-ich wone : I live (inhabit)
-du wonsch : you live (inhabit) er wont : he lives (inhabits) sie wont : she lives (inhabits) mir woned : we live (inhabit)

-schaffe : to work
-ich schaffe : I work
-I work in Zurich : ich schaffe z Züri

-haisse : to be called
-ich haisse : I am called
-du haissisch : you are called
-er haisst : he is called
-mir haissed : we are called

-sii : to be
-ich bi : I am
-du bisch : you are
-sie isch : she is
-mir sind : we are

-gaa : to go
-ich gang : I go (variation ending in consonant) ich gaa : I go (variation ending in vowel) du gahsch : you go er gaht : he goes mir göhnd : we go

-staa : to stand
-du staasch : you stand
-er staat : he stands
-mir stöhnd : we stand

-ich verstaa : I understand

-gäh : to give
-ich gib : I give
-du gisch : you give
-sie git : she gives
-mir gäbed : we give

-müesse : to have to
-ich muess : I have to
-du muesch : you have to
-sie muess : she has to
-mir müend : we have to

-chönne : to be able to
-ich cha(n) : I am able to (I can) du chasch : you are able to  (you can) sie cha(n) : she is able to (she can) mir chönd : we are able to (we can)

-sölle : should (infinitive)
-ich söll : I should
-du söllsch : you should
-er söll : he should
-mir sölled : we should

-welle : to want
-ich will : I want
-du willsch : you want
-sie will : she wants
-mir wänd : we want

-möge : to like
-ich mag : I like
-du magsch : you like
-er mag : he likes
-mir möget : we like

-möge : would like to
-ich möcht : I would like to
-du möchtisch : you would like to er möcht : he would like to mir möchted : we would like to

-dörfe : to be allowed to
-Ich dörf : I am allowed to (I may) du dörfsch : you are allowed to (you may) sie dörf : she is allowed to (she may) mir dörfed : we are allowed to (me may)

-choo : to come
-ich chome : I come
-du chunsch : you come
-er chunt : he comes
-mir chömed : we come
-Wohär chömed Si? : where do you come from? (formal)

-rede : to speak (to talk)

-säge : to say
-ich säge : I say
-du saisch : you say
-sie sait : she says
-mir säged : we say

-haa : to have
-ich ha(n) : I have
-du häsch : you have
-er hät : he has
-mir händ : we have

-ässe : to eat
-du issisch : you eat
-er isst: he eats

-läse : to read
-du lissisch : you read

-bruuche : to need

-bruuche : to use

-Ich ha pruucht : I needed

 mer : one (a generic person)
 de See : the lake